isomerpages/nlb-biblioasia/_jan-2010/The Itinerario: The Key to the East.md

 [^2]: His family is believed to have originated from a village in Utrecht named Linschoten.
 His parents Huych Joosten and Maertgen Hendrics lived in Schoonhoven which was a short distance away from Linschoten.
 (From the introduction by P.A.
 Tiele in Linschoten, _[Voyage of John Huyghen Van Linschoten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2937829)_, xxiii.)

-[^3]: John Hvighen van Linschoten, _[Iohn Hvighen Van Linschoten, His Discourse of Voyages Unto Y Easte &amp; West Indies: Deuided Into Foure Bookes](https://www.nlb.gov.sg/main/book-detail?cmsuuid=8a92f7eb-bcb7-428e-b7ef-14021d8f4faa)_, trans.
+[^3]: John Hvighen van Linschoten, _[John Hvighen Van Linschoten, His Discourse of Voyages Unto Y Easte &amp; West Indies: Deuided Into Foure Bookes](https://www.nlb.gov.sg/main/book-detail?cmsuuid=8a92f7eb-bcb7-428e-b7ef-14021d8f4faa)_, trans.
 W. Phillip (London: Iohn Wolfe, 1598), 1.
 (From BookSG; call no. RRARE 910.8 LIN; microfilm NL8024)

 [^4]: A number of sources indicate the year as 1579.